patnaikshekhar/Salesforce-Platform-Developer-1-Exam-Notes/ldv.md

 	* Avoid switching on sharing during the load
 	* Disable Computations such as Apex Triggers, Workflows, etc
 	* Group records by ParentId to avoid locking conflicts
+	* Use SF Guid instead of External Id for Parent References
+	* Bulk API has a limit of the number of records you can load in a day.
+300 batches and 10,000 records per batch

 * Best Practices for Extracting data from the API
 	* getUpdated() and getDeleted() should be used
 	* Where more than 1 million records are returned use the Bulk API
+	* When using the bulk API chunk the queries

 * Best Practices for Searching
 	* Avoid Wildcards